ece143team16/ECE143---Music-History-Analysis-of-Users/README.md

 We used the Music Listening History Dataset (MLHD) and the MusicBrainz dataset.
 The MLHD dataset contains ~570k files per user with one log per line in each file.
 Each log is a quadruple <timestamp, artist-MBID, release-MBID, recording-MBID>.

 The MusicBrainz dataset can be found in http://ftp.musicbrainz.org/pub/musicbrainz/data/fullexport/.
-Navigate to and download mbdump.tar.bz2 and extract.
-Be advised that this list is updated daily.
+Navigate to the most recent updated folder and download mbdump.tar.bz2 and extract.
+Be advised that this list is updated weekly so the folder name changes frequently.